downloadpgm/spark_own_documentation/Spark cluster managers and components.md

-source: Spark in Action, cap 11

 A Spark cluster is a set of interconnected JVM processes, usually running in a distributed manner on different machines.

 The main clusters that Spark runs on are Hadoop YARN, Apache Mesos, and Spark standalone.

 # Spark Standalone

+Source: Spark in Action, cap 11

 ■ Standalone cluster is built specifically for Spark applications and only run Spark applications.
 ■ A Spark standalone cluster provides faster job startup than those jobs running on YARN.